 On Linux and Windows, use the Python-enabled GDB versions that are installed when you install Qt Creator and Qt.
-On macOS, GDB is no longer officially supported.
+On OS X, GDB is no longer officially supported.
 To build your own Python-enabled GDB, follow the instructions in Building GDB.

 You must use Python version 2.6 or 2.7.